sondregronas/EduGameDist/README.md

 Be sure to create your own superuser and change the password.

-The `cfg` folder includes a few files you can modify to personalize your site. `games` is where you will put your game installers / binaries in their respective platform folders.
+The `cfg` folder includes a few files you can modify to personalize your site.

+`games` is where you will put your game installers / binaries in their respective platform folders.
 It is recommended to store all games in their respective `.zip` archives.

+> **Note that a restart is required for changes to take effect (for `.pug` files only).**

 The database comes preconfigured with 3 different views in NocoDB (`localhost:8080`):
 - `Games` (Grid)